gsheee/Final-Project-1-Grace/Collections.md

 // Initializing a set with an array literal var favGenres: Set<String> = ["Comedy", "Action", "Romance", "Horror"]
-// favGenres has veen initialized with four initial items
+// favGenres has been initialized with four initial items

-var favGenres: Set = ["Comedy", "Action", "Romance", "Horror"] // this is also acceptable, but the type Set must be explicityly declared
+var favGenres: Set = ["Comedy", "Action", "Romance", "Horror"] // this is also acceptable, but the type Set must be explicitly declared
 ```

 ### Accessing and Modifying a Set